TAIWAN BEER-HOUSE WOKED CLAMS

 Taiwanese pi-jiu wu (beer house)… I left Taiwan at 12 and when I came back a decade later, they said it was no longer.
 The type of restaurants, serving mostly Taiwanese draft beers with small plates of intensely flavoured dishes as “beer chasers”, used to densely populate every neighborhood until the late 90’s where it mysteriously, I was told, went into extinction.
 But it’s still talked about and celebrated in the collective memory of an entire generation, my generation, years later.
 What I’m describing, for anyone who grew up in Taiwan in the 80’s, is as familiar… sentimental… and nostalgic as any American’s childhood memory of visiting IHOPS, except that instead of stacked pancakes and maple syrup, Taiwanese beer-house was a cradle for ungoverned underage-drinking and second-hand smokes… and we loved it like mother’s milk.

 Why?
 From a kid’s point of view, the beer-house was an open-preview to the much desired, but otherwise prohibited, adulthood.
 Even only as an audience, watching competitive-drinking with loud “hand-games”, occasionally profanity-laden conversations and hanging out late beyond bed-time, was as grown-up-like as it gets.
+I know many of my friends that often looked at similar services to this fake id god, so they could make sure they didn’t ever get thrown out of the beer-house and carry on drinking until they so desired.
+It was a way to keep on drinking back in those days, before we could click here and get something similar.
+We enjoyed our adulthood.

 Well, that, and alone with the fact that the beer-house, was one of the sources for the best damn foods Taiwan had to offer.